amagsino/Final-Project/README.md

 Pandas, Matplotlib, Tableau, Scikit-Learn, HTML, CSS, Bootstrap

 ## Trends Found:
-None of the variables explored contribute alone to the number of deaths

-Most of the states per capita income for all years shows that although, income increases slightly. deaths are only slightly increasing

-Relative to each state, obesity rates don’t change significantly per year

-Number of deaths nationally increase every year

-With More time: We considered adding dropdowns that enable the user to select and filter out the graphs as well as another js library.
+The R2 of .56 indicates that the model explains about 56% of the variability of the data around the mean.
+The differences between states are significant and can cause outliers and contribute to the skewed results of the analysis.
+The mean scored error, which shows the averaged squared difference between the predicted and actual values was .39, close to the desired 0 range.
+Overall, the probabilities of a positive correlation between number of deaths and tobacco use, obesity rates, and per capita income combined are relatively low.
+These factors alone are not enough to cause a strong correlation.
+Increasing the amount of data with more variables would have improved the results of the predicted model.

 # Sources:
 ## Leading Causes of Death: